All Eyez on Me: Critical reception and legacy

-All Eyez on Me received widespread critical acclaim.
-Spin magazine gave it 7 out of 10 and said: "As long as you don't expect philanthropy from Tupac, you'll find honesty and some pleasurably twisted scenarios."
-The record ranked No. 3 on Entertainment Weeklys list of Top 10 albums of 1996.
-AllMusic stated, "Maybe it was his time in prison, or maybe it was simply his signing with Suge Knight's Death Row label.
-Whatever the case, 2Pac re-emerged hardened and hungry with All Eyez on Me, the first double-disc album of original material in hip-hop history.
-With all the controversy surrounding him, 2Pac seemingly wanted to throw down a monumental epic whose sheer scope would make it an achievement of itself.
-But more than that, it's also an unabashed embrace of the gangsta lifestyle, backing off the sober self-recognition of Me Against the World.
-Sure, there are a few reflective numbers and dead-homiez tributes, but they're much more romanticized this time around.
-Despite some undeniable filler, it is easily the best production 2Pac's ever had on record".

-In the Los Angeles Times, Cheo Hodari Coker praised the album: "All Eyez on Me, a 27-song, 133-minute gangster's paradise, finds the rapper even more venomous than he was before his 11-month incarceration for sexual abuse.
-He displays no remorse for his tough life, and even less feeling for his enemies.
+All Eyez on Me was generally well received by music critics.
+In the Los Angeles Times, Cheo Hodari Coker hailed it as "a 27-song, 133-minute gangster's paradise", adding that "He displays no remorse for his tough life, and even less feeling for his enemies.
 The only thing jail time did for 2Pac was make his creative fires burn even hotter—he raps here with a passion and skill matched in gangsta rap only by Snoop Doggy Dogg and the Notorious B.I.G.
 And with such producers as DJ Pooh, DJ Quik, Dr. Dre and Johnny J laying down the tracks, he finally has a musical team worthy of his talent."
+David Browne of Entertainment Weekly praised the "Egyptian-snake-charmer keyboards, creamy choruses chanted by wet-lipped women, and police whistles used musically," noting that "Serving time has neither mellowed nor reformed him," calling 2Pac "the hardest-working ex-con in showbiz."
+Roger Morton of NME called the album "musical psychotherapy", noting that it's "a grittier, bloodier, nastier, more twisted and more gripping record" than Me Against the World.
+Sue Cummings of Spin commented, "As long as you don't expect philanthropy from Tupac, you'll find honesty and some pleasurably twisted scenarios."